How To Market Your Blog The Write Way And Get Results

 And not to mention where Google +1’s came in this year’s SearchMetrics study:

 So from this it seems Google+, Facebook, Pinterest and Twitter are going to be the main ones and while they do correlate to higher search rankings they’re also all very good at referring traffic.
-Note that correlation doesn’t equal causation and Matt Cutts has stated social signals don’t impact rankings, don’t count it out for the future.
+Note that correlation doesn’t equal causation and Matt Cutts has stated social signals don’t impact rankings, but don’t count it out for the future.

 LinkedIn is another big player too, but can often be a more difficult site to get traction with, but when you do get results they will be great.

 While thinking about the potential traffic referrals is important to think about you also need to think about where your audience hangs out online, I can’t give you the answer because it depends on exactly who you are targeting.

 I generally don’t like stereotypes but sometimes in marketing they are a necessity – chances are you’ll find that Google+ is home to the more tech savvy and LinkedIn is more focussed on business for example but that’s not to say that there’s no cross over, because there is.